Pineapple Pie with Coconut Cream

 - 1/4 teaspoon vanilla extract

 - In a small saucepan, combine pineapple and 2 tablespoons sugar.
-Bring to a boil; cook 6-8 minutes or until liquid is almost evaporated, stirring occasionally.
+Bring to a boil; cook until liquid is almost evaporated, stirring occasionally, 6-8 minutes.
 Cool completely.

 - Preheat oven to 350°.
 Place cookies in a food processor; pulse until fine crumbs form.
 Add butter; pulse just until blended.
 Press onto bottom and up sides of a 9-in. deep-dish pie plate.

 - In a large bowl, beat cream cheese and remaining sugar until smooth.
 Beat in yogurt, almonds and vanilla.
 Add eggs; beat on low speed just until blended.
 Fold in pineapple mixture.
 Pour into crust.
-Bake 35-40 minutes or until center is almost set.
+Bake until center is almost set, 35-40 minutes.
 Cool on a wire rack 1 hour.
 Refrigerate pie and can of coconut milk at least 4 hours or until cold.

 - Place a mixer bowl and whisk attachment in freezer until cold, about 15 minutes.
 Turn chilled can of coconut milk upside down; open can.
 Pour off and discard liquid portion.
 Transfer solid portion remaining in can to chilled bowl.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.
 Serve with pie.

 Nutrition Facts1 piece with about 1 tablespoon coconut cream: 601 calories, 41g fat (24g saturated fat), 139mg cholesterol, 320mg sodium, 53g carbohydrate (40g sugars, 1g fiber), 10g protein.